Schnauzer and Fox Terrier Rescue League

 We do NOT receive funding from national breed clubs nor do we engage in fund raising activities.
 WE DO NOT ACCEPT DONATIONS OF GOODS, SERVICES or MONETARY DONATIONS.
 This policy will change once we have the required 501c3 determination letter, mandatory solicitation licences and out of state rescue licenses for 17 states.

 We are experiencing a high volume of emails and telephone messages left with our answering service.
 We apologize if you do not receive a timely reply.
 Please request an application by sending an email to firstname.lastname@example.org We will discuss available dogs AFTER we receive a completed application returned by email.
-It typically TAKES 4-6 weeks to process an application, schedule and complete a home visit, verify references and place a dog.
+It typically TAKES 4-8 weeks to process an application, schedule and complete a home visit, verify references and place a dog.
 We are volunteers and do NOT have the time or resources to answer every telephone call/message or respond to every email.
 We receive an average of 61 completed applications for each rescue dog listed on petfinder.
+A rescue may not be available to go home until it completes remedial training or fully recovers from specialized medical care.
+The recovery period or training period can take up to 12 months.
 All adoptions are done at our vet offices.
 WE DO NOT DELIVER OUR DOGS FOR ADOPTION.

 We REPRESENT the needs of the rescue dog we are trying to save, rehabilitate and rehome.
 We do NOT represent the needs of the applicant or the breeder.
 We find homes for the dogs we rescue.
+We do not buy dogs for rescue nor do we find dogs for applicants.
+We reserve the right to make the final decision as to the best home for a rescue dog.
+Our trainer assists in making the final decision for any of our rescues requiring remedial training.
 Please call 407-333-0524 for information concerning adoption or release of a dog to rescue.

 Copyright © 2002 Schnauzer and Fox Terrier Rescue League.
 All rights reserved.